TapWithUs/tap-android-sdk/README.md

 ##### Controller Mode & Text Mode
 As stated in the official [Tap BLE API Documentation](https://www.tapwithus.com/wp-content/uploads/2018/04/TapBLEAPIdocumentation_1_0_0_20180408-1.pdf), once you turn ON the TAP device, by default, the TAP will be in Text Mode, meaning that the TAP functions as a bluetooth keyboard, every recognized tap will be mapped to a letter, and no input data will be sent to the SDK.

 When using the SDK, it is required to get input data for a specific TAP device.
 In order to achieve this goal, after a connection with the TAP been established, we need to switch the TAP device to Controller Mode.
-In addition, it is important we switch back to Text Mode once the application goes to the background, so the regular TAP behaviour will be restroed.
+In addition, it is important we switch back to Text Mode once the application goes to background, so the regular TAP behaviour will be restroed.

-__To simplify the process TAP SDK will perform the needed actions in order to correctly connect and switch between Modes automatically, so you don't have to.__
+To simplify the process TAP SDK will perform the needed actions in order to correctly connect and switch between Modes automatically, __so you don't have to.__

 What now?
 =========
 Once a `TapSdk` instance been instantiated, TAP SDK will start doing his magic, by performing the following actions:
-* Auto establishing connections with paired TAP devices, and configurating nessesary TAP configurations in order
+* Auto establishing connections with paired TAP devices.
+* After a connection with a TAP device been established successfully, switching it to Controller Mode.
+* When the application goes to background, switching back to Text Mode.
+* When the application returns from background, switching back to Controller Mode.

+The only thing you need to take care of is to register for the necessary events.

 Registering TapListener
 =======================